-According to Roddy, finasteride may have enough progesterone activity to help with hair loss–at least part of the time.
+In Hair Like a Fox, Roddy writes that finasteride may have enough progesterone activity to help with hair loss–at least part of the time.
 This new treatment was not without drawbacks, however: Large numbers of men suffered side effects such as erectile dysfunction, lack of libido, depression, and suicide.
 In addition, finasteride was not the total answer for the hair problem, either, as it was only effective for about 40% of the men who took it.

 The Androgen Hypothesis Falls Apart

 Why do young men with the highest testosterone and DHT have the best hair?
 Why does balding occur when the hormone levels are dropping with age?
 Why do women experience “male” pattern baldness?
 Medical practitioners tend to cling to explanations involving DHT or genetics in spite of the holes in these theories.

 Dr. Peat and the Hair Follicle as a Mini-Organ

 Dr. Ray Peat is a prolific writer and thinker, and often challenges conventional thinking.
 Perhaps best known for his fundamental research on progesterone, Dr. Peat’s work directs one to consider the hair follicles as mini organs.